microsoft/mscclpp/README.md

 MSCCL++ provides consistent interfaces, i.e., the above interfaces are used regardless of the location of the remote GPU (either on the local node or on a remote node) or the underlying link (either NVLink or InfiniBand).

+### ProxyChannel and SmChannel

+MSCCL++ delivers two types of channels, **ProxyChannel** and **SmChannel**. `ProxyChannel` provides (R)DMA-based data copy and synchronization methods.
+When called, these methods send/receive a signal to/from a host-side proxy (hence the name `ProxyChannel`), which will trigger (R)DMA (such as `cudaMemcpy*` or `ibv_post_send`) or regarding synchronization methods (such as `cudaStreamSynchronize` or `ibv_poll_cq`).
+Since the key functionalities are run by the proxy, `ProxyChannel` requires only a single GPU thread to call its methods.
+See all `ProxyChannel` methods from [here](./include/mscclpp/proxy_channel_device.hpp).

+On the other hand, `SmChannel` provides memory-mapping-based copy and synchronization methods.
+When called, these methods will directly use GPU threads to read/write from/to the remote GPU's memory space.
+Comparing against `ProxyChannel`, `SmChannel` is especially performant for low-latency scenarios, while it may need many GPU threads to call copying methods at the same time to achieve high copying bandwidth.
+See all `SmChannel` methods from [here](./include/mscclpp/sm_channel_device.hpp).

 ### Host-Side Communication Proxy

-MSCCL++ interfaces may send a request (called triggers) to a GPU-external helper that conducts key functionalities such as DMA or RDMA.
-This helper is called a *proxy*.
-MSCCL++ provides a default implementation of a proxy, which is a background host thread that busy polls triggers from GPUs and conducts functionalities accordingly.
+MSCCL++ provides a default implementation of a host-side proxy for ProxyChannels, which is a background host thread that busy polls triggers from GPUs and conducts functionalities accordingly.
 For example, the following is a typical host-side code for MSCCL++.

 ```cpp
 // Bootstrap: initialize control-plane connections between all ranks